 I’m not saying these aren’t valuable skills.
 (Except for negging.
 That’s totally useless.)
 But I think there’s more to charm than sexual conquest.
 You can be charming when you’re pursuing sex and relationships or you can be charming in business, with your family, or out with friends.
 Charm isn’t under the exclusive purview of pickup artistry.

 For people looking to be more alluring and persuasive, in the office, social circles, OR the bedroom, I offer a different take on charm.

 My definition of charm.

-If I were a psychologist, this booklet might be about the neuro-fundamentals of charm.
+If I were a psychologist, this essay might be about the neuro-fundamentals of charm.
 Brainy stuff.
 If I were a philosopher, I might write a treatise about the “concept” of charm.
 Different kind of brainy stuff.